 In this commentary, I discuss four sections of the 2017 national ethical guidelines for biomedical and health Research involving human participants: the statement of general principles, general ethical issues, ethical review procedure, and biological materials, biobanking and datasets.
 I compare the sections of general principles; general ethical issues and ethical review procedure to the same sections from earlier ICMR guidelines published in 2006 and elaborate on the strengths and few areas for improvement in the revised guideline.
 The guideline review demonstrates that huge responsibility of ensuring safety of human participants of research is bestowed on the fair, transparent and independently functioning ethics committee but being member of such a committee seems as challenging as walking on a tight rope especially if the guideline does not get the statutory status or if it just remains a morally binding document to research stakeholders.

 In 2017, Indian Council of Medical Research published revised national ethics guideline for biomedical and health research involving human participants.
 The revision process spanned over a period of three years (2015-2017) and involved inputs and contributions from more than 100 scholars representing central ethics committee on human research, various subcommittees, advisory groups, invited experts and members of national and regional consultations(1).
 In this commentary I will focus on four sections of the revised guideline: the statement of general principles, general ethical issues, ethical review procedure, and biological materials, biobanking and datasets.
-I will compare the sections of general principles, general ethical issues and ethical review procedure to the same sections from earlier ICMR guidelines published in 2006(2), describe how critic on earlier version has been addressed in 2017 guidelines(3) and elaborate on the strengths and few areas for further improvement.
+I will compare the sections of general principles, general ethical issues and ethical review procedure to the same sections from earlier ICMR guidelines published in 2006(2), describe how critique on earlier version has been addressed in 2017 guidelines(3) and elaborate on the strengths and few areas for further improvement.

 General comment on ICMR ethics guideline 2017